brianbuie/the-office/README.md

 This repository contains every episode of the office split into individual JSON files.
 Special thanks to the fans at [OfficeQuotes.net](http://www.officequotes.net/) for transcribing the episodes.

 I've done my best to clean up and normalize the names and quotes, but I'm sure there are still errors.
+Feel free to submit a PR if you find any mistakes.

 ## Usage

 All episodes can be found in the `lib/` folder.
 Alternatively, if you're using javascript, you can `require` them in your project.

-`const quotes = require('/path/to/theOffice'); // all episodes`
+`const quotes = require('the-office'); // all episodes`

-`const S01E01 = require('/path/to/theOffice').S01E01; // single episode`
+`const episode1 = require('the-office')[0]; // single episode`

 ## Schema

+Every episode has an array of scenes.
+Each scene is an array of objects with the properties `character` and `line`.
+Stage directions (`[...]`) are still included in some of the spoken lines.

 ```
 {